Modified Rindler acceleration as a nonlinear electromagnetic effect: The Solutions

 \subsection{Pure Electric case}

-Recently, Grumiller gave a metric to describe gravity of a central mass at large distances which attracted interest due to its cosmological implications \cite{2}.
+Recently, Grumiller considered the Mannheim-Kazanas (MK) metric to describe gravity of a central mass at large distances which attracted interest due to its cosmological implications \cite{5,6}.
+We must add that a linear term in the metric was first introduced in \cite{3}, and it was applied in earnest in fitting the shapes of galactic rotation curves by Mannheim (see \cite{4}, for a review).
 The novelty in this model is the inclusion of a term interpreted as Rindler acceleration.
-We wish to show in this Letter that nonlinear electrodynamics (NED) is responsible for the generation of such a term.
+We wish to show in this paper that nonlinear electrodynamics (NED) may be responsible for the generation of such a term.
 Our starting point is the action